micmejia/bible-dump/NKJV/Exodus/Exod 5.md

 ###### 1
-Afterward Moses and Aaron went in and told Pharaoh, "Thus says the Lord God of Israel: 'Let My people go, that they may [^a]hold a feast to Me in the wilderness.' "
+Afterward Moses and Aaron went in and told Pharaoh, "Thus says the Lord God of Israel: 'Let My people go, that they may hold a feast to Me in the wilderness.' "

 ###### 2
 And Pharaoh said, "Who _is_ the Lord, that I should obey His voice to let Israel go?
 I do not know the Lord, nor will I let Israel go."